 Carhartt is a premium work-wear brand with a rich heritage of developing rugged apparel for workers on and off the job.
-If you’ve ever worn a barn jacket in a real-life barn or on a farm, chances are it was a Carhartt jacket.
-While the company’s official website says they will not cover normal wear and tear on their clothing, plenty of people have reported that they have an unofficial lifetime warranty.
+If you’ve ever worn a barn jacket , chances are it was a Carhartt jacket.
+The company’s official website says they will not cover normal wear and tear on their clothing.
+However, plenty of people have reported that they have an unofficial lifetime warranty.
 So if in doubt, contact customer service and ask.
 It’s one of the reasons that those who work in construction, agriculture or just spend a lot of time outdoors swear by Carhartt and are lifelong customers.

 Concord Supplies offers a lifetime warranty on one of its most popular products–ink and toner.
 Here’s what it says on the Concord Supplies warranty page:

 Concords Premium compatible / remanufactured ink and toner items NOW come with a Lifetime Warranty covering all defects.

 For many a high-end pen is the quintessential college graduate gift.
 And when you’re throwing down big bucks for a writing instrument, you want it to last.
 A.T.
 Cross, maker of Cross Pens, agrees.
 That’s why all Cross writing instruments (aka pens) and other related accessories are guaranteed for life.
 Don’t believe it?
 Check out the lifetime warranty page on its website.

 My grandfather was an apple farmer.
 My uncle is a dairy farmer.
 Whenever I think about them getting dressed for a day in the fields or in the barn, I think about them putting on their Dickies.
 I know that they wore this brand of clothing because it was long-lasting and reliable.

 Dickies is also a brand that parents of school uniforms rely on.
 In fact, in my article on how school uniforms can save families money, I highlight Dickies.